tushar-raj/FormBuilder/README.md

 `src\main.js` is currently the entry point of the application.
 It uses react-router to render different componets on different routes.
 Routes are managed using hash-history.

 The app has a fractal folder structure with separate folders containing containers and presentational components for each route.

+The CSS is also made modular with the help of webpack loaders `style-loader` and `css-loader`.

 `src\routes\app\AppContainer.js` houses the actual app.
 It is the `DragDropContext` required by react-DnD.